Economics Program Description

-Economic logic underlies all business decisions and all government policies.
-A goal of the economics concentration is to teach students how to think critically about a situation and analyze its implications.
+Economics is the study of the market system and its implications on issues such as international trade, public policy, monetary stabilization and resource allocation.
+In economics, students study how individuals, businesses and governments make decisions.
+Issues flowing from these decisions affect how the U.S. economy and economics of different countries interact with each other.
+Economics logic underlies all business decisions and all government policies.
+A goal of economics is to teach students how to think critically about a situation and analyze its implications.
 Emphasis is placed on exposing students to important consumer, business, government and international situations.
-Graduates with a background in economics are hired by government and industry.
-In addition, a concentration in economics is a traditional education for students wishing to enter law school.
+Graduates with a background in economics find career opportunities in finance, banking, labor, agri-business, transportation, energy and the health industry.
+In addition, economics is a traditional education for students wishing to enter law school.

 Students interested in economics can pursue a Bachelor of Science degree in Economics selecting one of three concentration options: Business Economics, International Economics, and General Economics; a Bachelor of Science in Business Administration degree with a concentration in Economics; or a minor in economics.

 General Education Course *

 Writing Intensive Courses WR (must earn C- or better to fulfill this requirement)

 Speaking Intensive Courses SP

 Economics 111 - Contemporary Economic Issues and Social Policy